Datagatherer2357/Gareth-Duffy-GMIT/README.md

 * factorial.py is a program that contains a function called factorial which takes a single positive integer and returns its
   factorial.
 ----------------------------------------------------------------------------------------------------------------------------------------
-* All other files contain Python programs that are not GMIT assignments.
+* All other files in this repository are Python programs that are not GMIT assignments.

 * This repository contains Python code only.